 Subcontract.
 A subcontract is a formal contractual agreement with a participating organization for research collaboration and/or services under sponsored-program projects.
 The term does not apply to the normal procurement of supplies and research equipment.

 University Research.
 University Research is scholarship and/or creative activities that are paid for with institutional funds.
-Institutional funding may include funds with the following origin source: state appropriation funds, tuition and fees, gifts, endowment income, interest income, and technology licensing income.
+Institutional funding may include state funds, tuition and fees, gifts, endowment income, interest income, and technology licensing income.